 - Block unmanaged interfaces from network access.

-Tanium-managed endpoints scan for or detect unmanaged interfaces at configurable intervals.
+Configure distributed scans to use managed endpoints scan for or detect unmanaged interfaces at configurable intervals.
 Discover queries endpoints for updated detection data periodically.
 New information is immediately available.
 The detection process provides continuous scanning without impact to network operations.

 For more information, see Block network access with Network Quarantine.